kshhaja/SRFramework/README.md

 # SRFramework

-Inspired by UE4 Gameplay Ability System.
+* Inspired by UE4 Gameplay Ability System.
+* This is Data-driven framework.
-Data-driven framework.
-All abilities (even character movement) can be created as abilities and managed as data.
+* All behaviours (even character movement) can be created as abilities and managed as data.

 The development intention is as follows.
 * Programmers : Function-oriented Development